Illustrative scenario

 Across scheduling, attendance, and reporting

-Down from 2–3 weeks of manual coordination
+In this scenario, instead of weeks of manual coordination

-Of enrolled families active within first month
+Among enrolled families in the first month

 School Overview